mastacheata/chocolatey-packages/README.md

-# chocolatey-packages
+# chocolatey-packages/docs
-Chocolatey.org Package auto-updater for PHPStorm / RubyMine
+Chocolatey.org Package auto-updater for Jetbrains IDEA based IDEs

+# How it works